Goodly/pybossa-build/README.md

+# NLP Hints

 This is a Docker build that creates a standalone Pybossa container for testing purposes.

-Pybossa in installed from the master branch of https://github.com/Scifabric/pybossa Supervisor is installed to run Pybossa and supporting processes.
+Pybossa is installed from the master branch of https://github.com/Scifabric/pybossa Supervisor is installed to run Pybossa and supporting processes.

 One external container is required, a PostgreSQL database.